 What is Buttermilk?

-Although the name buttermilk may conjure the image of a rich, fatty, creamy milk, this is not the case.
-Originally buttermilk was the thin liquid leftover when cream was churned into butter.
+Although the name buttermilk may conjure the image of rich, fatty, creamy milk, this is not the case.
+In the olden days, traditional buttermilk was the thin liquid leftover when cream was churned into butter.

 Experiment #1: Acid Quantity